-In addition, interest payments on the Bonds generally will be subject to Japanese withholding tax unless it is established that the Bonds are held by or for the account of a beneficial owner that is (i) for Japanese tax purposes, neither (x) an individual resident of Japan or a Japanese corporation, nor (y) an individual non-resident of Japan or a non-Japanese corporation that in either case is a Specially-Related Party of the Metropolis, (ii) a Japanese designated financial institution described in Article 6, paragraph (9) of the Act on Special Measures Concerning Taxation which complies with the requirement for tax exemption under that paragraph, or (iii) a Japanese public corporation, Japanese financial institution or Japanese financial instruments business operator, etc. described in Article 3-3, Paragraph (6) of the Act on Special Measures Concerning Taxation which complies with the requirement for tax exemption under that paragraph.
+In addition, interest payments on the Bonds generally will be subject to Japanese withholding tax unless it is established that the Bonds are held by or for the account of a beneficial owner that is (i) for Japanese tax purposes, neither (x) an individual resident of Japan or a Japanese corporation, nor (y) an individual non-resident of Japan or a non-Japanese corporation that in either case is a Specially-Related Party of the Metropolis, (ii) a Japanese designated financial institution described in Article 6, paragraph (9) of the Act on Special Measures Concerning Taxation which complies with the requirement for tax exemption under that paragraph, or (iii) a Japanese public corporation, Japanese financial institution or Japanese financial instruments business operator, etc. described in Article 3-3, Paragraph (6) of the Act on Special Measures

+Concerning Taxation which complies with the requirement for tax exemption under that paragraph.
 See "Taxation - Japan".

-The Bonds do not constitute "taxable linked securities" as prescribed by Article 6, paragraph (4) of the Act on Special Measures Concerning Taxation (being securities for which the amount of interest is to be calculated by reference to certain indexes (as prescribed by Article 3-2-2, paragraph (8) of the Cabinet Order No. 43 of 1957, as amended relating to the Act on Special Measures Concerning Taxation) relating to the issuer of such securities or a specially-related party of the issuer).
+The Bonds do not constitute "taxable linked securities" as prescribed by Article 6, paragraph (4) of the Act on Special Measures Concerning Taxation (being securities for which the amount of interest is to be calculated by reference to certain indexes (as prescribed by Article 3-2-2, paragraph (8) of the Cabinet Order No. 43 of 1957, as amended relating to the Act on Special Measures Concerning Taxation) relating to the Metropolis or a Specially-Related Party of the Metropolis).